 To use GPS averaging, enable it in the app's settings.
 All collections done using the GPS and without streaming will use averaging if it is enabled.

-- In the Settings of Collector, under the Collection section, enable GPS averaging.
+- In the Settings of Collector, select Collection Settings.
+Under the GPS averaging section, enable Average Locations.

-- Select Number of locations and provide the number of GPS positions you'd like to average to determine the location and accuracy for your collection.
-The default is 5 positions.
-Select OK.
+- Select Number of locations and provide the number of GPS positions you want to average to determine the location and accuracy for your collection.
+The default is five positions.

-Once GPS averaging is enabled, your data collection using the GPS will do averaging on each point collected.
-When you start a collection, you'll see a banner showing how many points have been averaged so far, along with the current averaged accuracy.
+Once GPS averaging is enabled, your data collection using the GPS will perform averaging on each point collected.
+When you start a collection, you'll see a banner showing the number of points that have been averaged so far, along with the current averaged accuracy.
 Once a location has been obtained and while averaging is in progress, you'll see a red dot indicating the current averaged position on the map.

-When the number of locations you specified in the setting has been obtained, averaging completes, the banner goes away, and a point is placed on the map.
+When the number of locations you specified in the setting has been obtained, averaging completes, the banner disappears, and a point is placed on the map.
 To stop averaging before it completes, select Stop, discarding the averaging you have done so far.